VenueThe workshop will be held at the University of Vienna, in Vienna, Austria, hosted by the IEEE Symposium on Security and Privacy (EuroS&P).

 The term "socio-technical" means a reciprocal relationship between technology and people.

-The workshop intends to stimulate an exchange of ideas and experiences on how to design systems that are secure in the real world where they interact with non-expert users.
-It aims at bringing together experts in various areas of computer security and in social and behavioral sciences.
+The workshop intends to stimulate an exchange of ideas on how to design systems that are secure in the world where they interact with users of varying lived experiences and diverse needs.
+STAST aims at bringing together experts working in various areas of computer security as well as in social and behavioral sciences.